 - Medico-legal assessments – Stick to the facts

 - Medico-legal assessments – Be cooperative

-What is Medico Legal Assessment?
+What is Medico-Legal Assessment?

-Medico Legal Report Meaning in Compensation Claims
+Medico-Legal Report Meaning in Compensation Claims

-A medico legal report in a personal injury claim is a report requested so that a party to a dispute can obtain expert evidence from a doctor, as an expert witness, as to the nature and extent of a person’s personal injury.
+A medico legal report in a personal injury claim is a comprehensive medical report requested so that a party to a dispute can obtain expert evidence from a doctor, as an expert witness, as to the nature and extent of a person’s personal injury.

 As an expert witness, the District Court consolidated practice directions state that the doctor conducting the medico legal review is not an advocate for a party.
 An expert witness’s paramount duty is a duty to the Court and not to the person retaining the expert.

 Insurers, such as workers compensation insurers and motor vehicle insurers (such as the Insurance Commission of WA) will usually obtain medico legal reports to improve their case by showing: